Here are some important and interesting facts about Brazil and Jericoacoara.

 There are NO ATM´s.
 Therefore you will rely on cash, credit cards, and foreign currency (Euros and US dollars).
 Try to get Brazilian currency (Reais R$) while at the airport or in Fortaleza where there are ATMs.
 Usually, these cash machines work until 10 pm.

-It is NOT POSSIBLE TO EXCHANGE TRAVELER'S CHECK.
+It is NOT POSSIBLE TO EXCHANGE TRAVELER'S CHECK in Jeri.
 It is only possible to exchange cash (Euros and US dollars).

 Contact your travel agent or the Brazilian consulate to find out if a visa is required.
 Tourist visas are usually granted for 90 days and may be renewed for more 90 days.